How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 Fig 39.2f

-STEP 6: Toggle the “Enable Multiple User Sessions” box to either allow multiple user session or disallow multiple user session.
-See examples in fig39.2g and fig 39.2h below
+STEP 6: Toggle the “Enable Multiple User Sessions” box to either allow multiple user sessions or disallow multiple user sessions.
+See examples in fig. 39 .2 g and fig 39.2h below

 1. Dis-enable Multiple User Sessions